Before heading to the examples of employee feedback, let us understand how effective employee feedback is and its significant role in the business.

 A lot has already been said and written on employee feedback.
-Feedback is valuable information that is used to make major decisions.
+Feedback is valuable information that is used to make significant decisions.
 Top performing companies are leading companies because they always find ways to improve their performance.
-Continuous improvement is not only a compelling term for these companies.
+Continuous improvement is not only a practical term for these companies.
 This is focused on input from the whole business consumers, customers, personnel, vendors, suppliers, and stakeholders.
 Top performers not only accept feedback but also request feedback deliberately.

-Employee feedback not only benefits in company growth and performance but, at the same time, redirects employees and also boost their motivation.
+Employee feedback not only benefits company growth and performance but, at the same time, redirects employees and also boost their motivation.

 Ask any millennial 'How important it is for them to get feedback at their jobs?'

 Most of them will happily agree that it is one of the most significant attributes of any healthy workplace.
 There is this 'psychological connection' why Millenials prefer continuous feedback for their work.
 Millennials now continuously seek gratification for whatever they put their efforts into, either for their social media post or a project they have been ambitious about.
 Digitalization has a significant impact here.
 Employees now don’t like to wait for months or a year to get their formal reviews.
 This generation actively seeks feedback or spot-on recognition.
 For them, it’s imperative for their growth and understanding of a job.